PacktPublishing/Software-Architecture-with-Spring-6.0/README.md

     2. Execute the command: ```docker-compose up -d``` to run the databases.
     3. Go to ch10 folder and open the microservices into your favorite IDE.
        * RUN THE SERVICES IN THE FOLLOWING ORDER:
-         * service-discovery-services
-         * configuration-services
-         * gateway-services
-         * authentication-services
-         * user-services
+         * authorization-server
-         * product-services (optional)
+         * product-services
+         * client-application
     4. To connect to the PostgreSQL:
         - Url user database: jdbc:postgresql://localhost:5432/user_db
         - Url product database: jdbc:postgresql://localhost:5432/product_db